What Are Dental Implants?

 For most patients, the placement of dental implants involves one surgical procedure and one follow up procedure.
 Generally, these are very easily tolerated by the patient.
 For the first three to six months following surgery, the implant is beneath the gums, gradually bonding with the jawbone (osseointegration).
 You should be able to wear temporary dentures and eat a soft diet during this time.
 You will also be asked to have an additional “check-up” visit to monitor the healing processes.

 After the implant has bonded to the jawbone, the second phase begins.
-Dr. Dietrich will uncover the implants and attach small posts (final abutments) that protrude through the gums and will act as anchors for the artificial teeth.
+Your doctor will uncover the implants and attach small posts (final abutments) that protrude through the gums and will act as anchors for the artificial teeth.
 When the artificial teeth are placed, these posts will not be seen.
 Most patients experience minimal disruption in their daily life.

-While there are several steps from start to finish, Dr. Dietrich is frequently able to accomplish multiple steps at each appointment.
+While there are several steps from start to finish, your doctor is frequently able to accomplish multiple steps at each appointment.
 Please view the presentation on the left and click on your specific problem.

 Specific Scenarios & Surgical Advances

-Using the most recent advances in dental implant technology, Dr. Dietrich is able to place immediate, single stage implants.
+Using the most recent advances in dental implant technology, your doctor is able to place immediate, single stage implants.
 In these cases, a damaged tooth is removed, an implant & abutment are placed, and a temporary crown is placed in a single visit.

 Dental Implant placement is a team effort between an oral & maxillofacial surgeon and a restorative dentist.
-While Dr. Dietrich performs the actual implant surgery, initial tooth extractions, and bone grafting if necessary, the restorative dentist (your dentist) fits and makes the permanent prosthesis.
+While your doctor at Dietrich & Associates Oral and Maxillofacial Surgery performs the actual implant surgery, initial tooth extractions, and bone grafting if necessary, the restorative dentist (your dentist) fits and makes the permanent prosthesis.
 Your dentist will also make any temporary prosthesis needed during the implant process.
 Please view the above presentation and click on your specific problem.

 How many teeth can be replaced?
 What Types Of Prosthesis Are Available?